-Benefits for workers injured on the job in Nevada include:
+Nevada workers’ compensation benefits for employees injured on the job include:

 - Medical treatment – surgical, hospital, office visits, physical therapy, and other treatment necessary to treat the work injury